Expanding Job & Business Opportunities

-Economic Recovery Efforts
+Economic Crisis and Recovery

-When it came to light that Wall Street executives had not learned the lessons of this economic crisis and were doling out enormous bonus packages despite their reliance on government money, Claire went to work applying common sense Missouri values again.
-She introduced an amendment to limit the compensation of executives at banks receiving taxpayer funds under the TARP program, giving those executives every incentive to pay back the taxpayers and keeping them from getting huge paychecks after leading their companies into disarray.
+At the time, Claire also said: "In Missouri, you get what you earn."
+She argued that failure shouldn't still lead to huge paychecks for CEOs who needed taxpayer funds just to keep their businesses afloat.
+When it came to light that Wall Street executives were doling out enormous bonuses despite their reliance on government money, Claire introduced an amendment to limit the compensation of executives at banks receiving taxpayer funds under the TARP program, giving those executives every incentive to pay back the taxpayers and keeping them from getting huge paychecks after leading their companies into disarray.

 Tax Relief for Missourians